-- The sponsor, a commercial, industrial or philanthropic concern which proposes to support, under certain conditions, a team, a group of fencers, a club, a regional organisation, a federation or the organiser of a tournament. - 2.
-A sports organisation officially recognised according to the norms laid down by the FIE or a national federation.

-- a) A contract for the exploitation of an image (cf. p.11.1, below) may only be entered into by the FIE, the national Olympic Committee or the national federation of the team concerned (cf. Rule 26 of the IOC). - b) A contract for publicity materials to be worn (cf. p.12, below) may be entered into by the FIE, the national Olympic Committee or the national federation. - c) An organisation may only enter into a contract within its own competence.
+- 1. The sponsor, a commercial, industrial or philanthropic concern which proposes to support, under certain conditions, a team, a group of fencers, a club, a regional organisation, a federation or the organiser of a tournament. - 2.
+A sports organisation officially recognised according to the norms laid down by the FIE or a national federation. - a) A contract for the exploitation of an image (cf. p.11.1, below) may only be entered into by the FIE, the national Olympic Committee or the national federation of the team concerned (cf. Rule 26 of the IOC). - b) A contract for publicity materials to be worn (cf. p.12, below) may be entered into by the FIE, the national Olympic Committee or the national federation. - c) An organisation may only enter into a contract within its own competence.
 In any case of conflict between different contracts, the order of priority is the FIE, then the national federation.
-In the context of the Olympic Games, arrangements made by the International Olympic Committee take priority over those made by a national Olympic committee, the FIE and the national federation. - 3.
+In the context of the Olympic Games, arrangements made by the International Olympic Committee take priority over those made by a national Olympic committee, the FIE and the national federation. - d) A sports organisation as organiser of a sporting event may invite any kind of sponsor to support the event, as long as its activity is not in contradiction with the FIE rules and the Olympic Charter. - 3.
 A fencer may only enter into an individual advertising contract or receive payment relating to advertising if this is done with the agreement of his national federation, in accordance with the arrangements laid down in Chapter III, below.